elie111/AppGenerator/README.md

 Successfully positioned elements based on the json values and not just using a pre-defined values.Modified the json file format.
 And started working on the design, only thing missing is adding the class name to the relevant component.\
 **Hours worked: 3h**
 * **1/4:**
-Added the styles the relevant elements, added 2 more built-in components, and started working on logic, if clicked in button then we change the chosen componen style, changed the JSON file.\
+Added the styles to the relevant elements, added 2 more built-in components, and started working on the logic, if clicked on button then we change the chosen component style, changed the JSON file.\
 **Hours worked: 3h**